Herbert Bachnick: War against the Soviet Union

-On 7 January 1944, Bachnick became an "ace-in-a-day" for the first time when shot down five Soviet aircraft.
+On 5 February, Bachnick was awarded the German Cross in Gold (Deutsches Kreuz in Gold) for 55 aerial victories claimed.
+The Gruppe moved to an airfield at Proskurov, present-day Khmelnytskyi, on 12 March where they stayed until 23 March.
+Here, Bachnick became an "ace-in-a-day" again on 13 March, and a third time on 19 March.
+On 21 March, he was credited with III.
+Gruppe's 3,500th aerial victory.
 In April, Unteroffizier Bachnick was transferred to 2.
 Staffel of Ergänzungs-Jagdgruppe Ost as an instructor.
 He was promoted to Leutnant in May.
-Bachnick was wounded in combat with United States Army Air Forces (USAAF) bombers and fighters on 7 July force landing his Messerschmitt Bf 109 G-6 near Moran.
+Bachnick was wounded in combat with United States Army Air Forces (USAAF) bombers and fighters on 7 July force landing his Messerschmitt Bf 109 G-6.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 27 July for 78 aerial victories.

 Bachnick returned to 9.
 Staffel of JG 52 following three months as an instructor.
+At the time, III.
+Gruppe was based at Kraków in Poland and defending against the Soviet Operation Bagration which defeated Army Group Center under command of Generalfeldmarschall Ernst Busch, retaking all of Byelorussian Soviet Socialist Republic and securing a foothold in Eastern Poland.
 On 7 August 1944, he engaged a USAAF formation and shot down a North American P-51 Mustang.
 However, his Bf 109 G-6 (Werknummer 166065—factory number) "Yellow 4" was damaged in the encounter.
 Bachnick attempted a forced landing near Myslowitz but crashed into a railroad embarkment, killing him.

 Summary of career

 Aerial victory claims

-According to Spick, Bachnick was credited with 80 aerial victories, including one four-engined bomber, claimed in 373 combat missions.
+According to US historian David T. Zabecki, Bachnik was credited with 80 aerial victories.
+Spick also lists him with 80 aerial victories, including one four-engined bomber, claimed in 373 combat missions.
 Obermaier lists Bachnick with 80 aerial victories, 79 of which on the Eastern Front, claimed in 373 combat mission.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 78 aerial victory claims, plus one further unconfirmed claim, all of which claimed on the Eastern Front.